oddbear/Revelator.io24.Api/README.md

 This project is to be able to control a PreSonus Revelator io24 interface through an API.
 This way we can have **automations** and **plugins** for Stream Deck, Touch Portal, Loupedeck, and more.

+This API might also work for other Revelator models (currently only tested with a io44), but limited.

 ## Progress

 - API: Still early, but many features are implemented.
 Try the Windows App to see what is possible.